AndrewRadev/ember_tools.vim/README.md

 ## Usage

-This plugin is a place for various tools to work with ember.js projects.
+This plugin contains various tools to work with ember.js projects.
 After installing it, just editing files in an ember.js project should be enough to activate them.
 It's similar to (and inspired by) [rails.vim](https://github.com/tpope/vim-rails).

-The tools work both for javascript and coffeescript, and they also support both handlebars and the emblem templating language.
+The tools work both for javascript and coffeescript, and they support both the handlebars and emblem templating languages.

 It's recommended to also use the [vim-projectionist](https://github.com/tpope/vim-projectionist) plugin for easier navigation through the project.
 Here's a sample json file you might use with it: https://gist.github.com/AndrewRadev/3524ee46bca8ab349329.
-It sets up the major file types you might want to navigate to, and it connects routes, controllers, and templates, so that the `:A` command jumps from route to controller, to template, and then back to a route.
+It sets up the major file types you might want to navigate to, and it connects routes, controllers, and templates, so that the `:A` command jumps from route to controller, to template, and then back to the route.

 A list of the different tools that the plugin provides follows.

 ### gf

 This plugin sets a special `includeexpr` that does a good job of locating files based on contextual information.
-This includes not only `gf`, but the entire family of mappings that depends on `includeexpr`, like `CTRL-W_f`.
+This includes not only `gf`, but the entire family of mappings that depends on `includeexpr`, like `<c-w>f`.
 From now on, for clarity, only "gf" will be used.

 #### gf: Routes